FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_OSC_Connections_Matrix.md

 The **output rate** allows changing how fast the engine will send OSC messages.
 The lower the value is, the more SPAT Revolution will send OSC message and the remote will display the changes, but it will also increase the stress on the CPU.
-If you experienced some CPU overload when moving sources through OSC command, you can try to increase the value (Ultimate only).
+If you experienced some CPU overload when moving sources through OSC command, you can try to increase the value.
 By default, it is set to 5.0 ms.

 ## OSC Connections Menu